dlab-berkeley/R-Fundamentals-Legacy/README.md

 * [Brunsdon C, Comber L. 2015.
 An Introduction to R for Spatial Analysis and Mapping](https://us.sagepub.com/en-us/nam/an-introduction-to-r-for-spatial-analysis-and-mapping/book241031)
 * [James G, Witten D, Hastie T, Tibshirani R. 2013.
 An Introduction to Statistical Learning: With Applications in R, 7th edition](http://faculty.marshall.usc.edu/gareth-james/ISL/)
 # About the UC Berkeley D-Lab

 D-Lab works with Berkeley faculty, research staff, and students to advance data-intensive social science and humanities research.
 Our goal at D-Lab is to provide practical training, staff support, resources, and space to enable you to use R for your own research applications.
-Our services cater to all skill levels and no programming, statistical, or computer science backgrounds are necessary.
+Our services cater to all skill levels, and no programming, statistical, or computer science backgrounds are necessary.
 We offer these services in the form of workshops such as R Fundamentals, one-to-one consulting, and working groups that cover a variety of research topics, digital tools, and programming languages.

 Visit the [D-Lab homepage](http://dlab.berkeley.edu/) to learn more about us.
 View our [calendar](http://dlab.berkeley.edu/calendar-node-field-date) for upcoming events, and also learn about how to utilize our [consulting](http://dlab.berkeley.edu/consulting) and [data](http://dlab.berkeley.edu/data-resources) services.